Find the Best Tankless Water Heater Installation Contractors Near You

 Choosing between an electric or gas tankless water heater will depend on several factors, including:

-• Energy Efficiency: Gas units are generally more efficient.
+• Energy Efficiency: Gas tankless water heaters tend to have higher energy factors (EF) than electric, making them more efficient.
 Electric tankless units can be very efficient in mild climates or for small point-of-use applications.

 • Fuel source and availability: